 Data privacy is a fundamental right, but so is education.
 So, data privacy should not be used as an excuse to discontinue online education when an event like this pandemic makes it impossible for schools to remain fully open.
 Data privacy should not be seen as an obstacle that puts us back into the pre-digital “dark ages”, but as a quality assurance tool for ensuring that digital services can be delivered in a safe and reliable manner.

-Once this pandemic is beaten, it is important to not get complacent.
+Once this pandemic is over, it is important not to get complacent.
 Let’s assume something like this can happen at anytime.
 Prepare plans, infrastructure and vendor contracts to ensure that if another unforeseen incident shuts down schools in the future, you will already have a data protection friendly infrastructure in place that allows education to continue even when schools are closed.

-Learning point: Once the pandemic is behind us, set up a “school continuity plan” that will facilitate a smooth and data privacy friendly move to remote learning.
+Learning point: Set up a “school continuity plan” that will facilitate a smooth and data privacy friendly move to remote learning.

 At itslearning, we are committed to keeping data safe.
 You can learn more about our GDPR commitment on this page: Your data matters.